heber-silva/CKA-Obsidian-Vault/Workloads/Pods/Init Container.md

 If a Pod's init container fails, the kubelet repeatedly restarts that init container until it succeeds.
 However, if the Pod has a `restartPolicy` of Never, and an init container fails during startup of that Pod, Kubernetes treats the overall Pod as failed.

-To specify an init container for a Pod, add the `initContainers` field into the [Pod specification](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec), as an array of `container` items (similar to the app `containers` field and its contents).
-See [Container](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container) in the API reference for more details.
+To specify an init container for a Pod, add the `initContainers` field into the [](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec), as an array of `container` items (similar to the app `containers` field and its contents).
+See [](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container) in the API reference for more details.

 The status of the init containers is returned in `.status.initContainerStatuses` field as an array of the container statuses (similar to the `.status.containerStatuses` field).

 ### Differences from regular containers[](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#differences-from-regular-containers)

 Init containers support all the fields and features of app containers, including resource limits, [volumes](https://kubernetes.io/docs/concepts/storage/volumes/), and security settings.
-However, the resource requests and limits for an init container are handled differently, as documented in [Resource sharing within containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#resource-sharing-within-containers).
+However, the resource requests and limits for an init container are handled differently, as documented in [](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#resource-sharing-within-containers).

 Regular init containers (in other words: excluding sidecar containers) do not support the `lifecycle`, `livenessProbe`, `readinessProbe`, or `startupProbe` fields.
 Init containers must run to completion before the Pod can be ready; sidecar containers continue running during a Pod's lifetime, and _do_ support some probes.
 See [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) for further details about sidecar containers.